 None of the hotels that we feature employs a pool attendant or lifeguard, so never permit your children to swim in a hotel pool without adult supervision.
 Remember, always check the depth of a pool before entering it and never dive into a pool unless you are absolutely certain it is sufficiently deep.
 When swimming or snorkelling in the sea, always check local conditions.
 There are many dangerous currents and uneven sea beds in the Maldives and there are no warning signs or lifeguards.
 Never stand on coral or break off a bit as a souvenir.

-In a tropical environmen,t you are much closer to the sun than in Mediterranean latitudes.
+In a tropical environment you are much closer to the sun than in Mediterranean latitudes.
 It is extremely easy to get seriously burnt.
 Exercise extreme caution and wear a sunhat.
 Similarly, dehydration is a common problem, drink plenty of water!
+Please also note that some islands do not allow certain sun creams, for example, Riemann P20 should not be used as its ingredients are damaging to coral.

 Due to the unique nature of the Maldives, where every hotel is on a separate island, it is not possible to employ a representative on every island.
 We are represented in the Maldives by Hummingbird Travel who will do their utmost to resolve any issues you may have.
-Their 24 hour telephone number is +960 773 2406.
+Their 24-hour telephone number is + 960 773 4206.
 If you have an emergency which cannot be dealt with locally and is out of normal UK office hours, please call one of our emergency mobile numbers, +44 7966 583 555 or +44 7966 500 684.

 Report the loss to the airline together with the name of the hotel.
 Your luggage will usually arrive on the next flight and will be delivered to you.